-In fiscal year 2016, zero per cent of CEPOS' support was given to a project.
+In fiscal year 2020, 8,4 per cent of CEPOS' support was given to a project.

 Anonymous donations are those for which CEPOS does not make the donor's identity public, unless the donor him- or herself wishes to discontinue the anonymity.
 CEPOS only accepts anonymous donations as general support (not earmarked), and as support for particular CEPOS activities already in operation, such as CEPOS Akademi or Tank&Tænk.